SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Despite these prior contributions, important programs and policies often include highly localized variables such an individual farm's last ten years of yield for a specific crop [@rma_crop_2008].
 Therefore, to inform policy, research must include more granular models than has been done previously [@leng_predicting_2020] and, in addition to predicting yield [@lobell_scalable_2015; @jagermeyr_climate_2021; @ma_qdann_2024], needs to simulate insurance instrument mechanics.
 Of particular interest, we fill a gap in climate-aware simulations of the loss probability and severity within a a "risk" or "insured" unit which refers to a set of agricultural fields that are insured together [@fcic_common_2020].

 ## Contribution
 We address this need for institutionally-relevant granular future loss prediction through neural network Monte Carlo.
 We provide these projections at the policy-relevant risk unit scale, probabilistically forecasting institution-relevant outcome metrics under climate change.
 We focus on the important U.S. Corn Belt, a 9 state region within the United States essential to the nation's maize crop [@green_where_2018].
-Within this agriculturally important area, we simulate the Multiple Peril Crop Insurance Program, "the oldest ... form of federal crop insurance" [@chite_agricultural_2006] and the most common for maize [@rma_statecountycrop_2024].
-We specifically model changes to risk under the Yield Protection plan.
+Within this agriculturally important area, we simulate the Multiple Peril Crop Insurance Program and specifically model changes to risk under the Yield Protection plan.
 Furthermore, by contrasting results to a "counterfactual" which does not include further climate warming, we quantitatively highlight the insurer-relevant effects of climate change in near (2030) and medium-term (2050) timeframes [@williams_high_2024].

 # Methods
 We first build predictive models of maize yield distributions using a neural network at an insurer-relevant spatial scale before simulating changes to yield losses under different climate conditions with Monte Carlo.
 From these results, we calculate the probability and severity of indemnity claims.